Taiyelolu1/MoMA-OnView-Analysis/README.md

 ![MoMA OnView-2](https://github.com/user-attachments/assets/a381cd05-38f6-4f84-a2fa-6f9cea506818)

-3. **Artwork Breakdown**: This section gives the distribution of the atworks based on different categories.
+3. **Artwork Breakdown**: This section gives the distribution of the artworks based on different categories.
-   * Top 5 Artworks by Classification include; Painting, Photograph, Drawing, Sculpture and Design.
+   * Top 5 Artworks by Classification include Painting, Photograph, Drawing, Sculpture and Design.
-   * Top 5 Artworks by Medium include; Oil on canvas, Gelatin silver print, Casein tempera on hardboard, Bronze and Gelatin silver print, printed 1997.
+   * Top 5 Artworks by Medium include Oil on canvas, Gelatin silver print, Casein tempera on hardboard, Bronze and Gelatin silver print, printed 1997.
-   * Total Artworks by Department was; Painting & Sculpture (39.84%), Drawing & prints (23.12%), Photography (19.7%), Architecture & Design (15.5%), Media & performance (1.66%) and Film (0.18).
+   * Total Artworks by Department was Painting & Sculpture (39.84%), Drawing & prints (23.12%), Photography (19.7%), Architecture & Design (15.5%), Media & performance (1.66%) and Film (0.18).
-   It also shows the distribution of artowrks in various locations of the museum in a table.
+   It also shows the distribution of artworks in various locations of the museum in a table.

 ![MoMA OnView-3](https://github.com/user-attachments/assets/e31e3eb6-ab41-494f-94c8-32c419ac9f7d)